V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 Let's recover the original picture.

-With all those information we can restore the original picture by using the `Restoring Tool` option, selecting the picture and setting the tool to `Custom RGB` and guessing the Width/Height to 1920x1080 which is generally the most used resolution and helped with the cropped picture size.
+With all those information we can restore the original picture by using the `Restoring Tool` option, selecting the picture and setting the tool to `Custom RGB` and guessing the Width/Height helped with the cropped picture size to `1920x1080` which is generally the most used resolution.
 Finally click on `Acropalypse Now`.

 <p align="center">
 	<img src="assets/img/Forensics/Nathan-On-Osu/3-restoring_tool.png">
 </p>

-Great!
+Great, seem that we recovered it!
 Save the uncroped picture, open it and look at the flag!

 <p align="center">
 	<img src="assets/img/Forensics/Nathan-On-Osu/resconstructed.png">